dickdral1/world_dashboard/README.md

 - The formatting of the numbers is done after the rendering of the report, otherwise the sorting would be incorrect ( alphnumerically)
 - The sorting is always initially descending, so the largest values come first ( the largest country, the largest population etc.)
 - The flags are shown using a single image with sprites.
+- The HTML for the bars is generated in the query.
+The percentage is not shown below a certain value.

 ##Information cards
 The information cards are created with Named Column Report templates combined with the appropiate CSS.
 The query supplies the numbers, text and icons, depending on the subject.